ongov/covid-19-self-assessment/README.md

-# COVID-19 Self Assessment Tool V2
+# COVID-19 Self Assessment Tool v2.8

-**NOTE**: There is an updated version of this tool available [here](https://github.com/ongov/covid-19-self-assessment-v2.8).

 **NOTE:** This tool is not intended to provide medical advice.
 If you have medical questions, consult your local health authority.

 The tool takes the public through a series of questions to inform those who are concerned they may have contracted COVID-19.
-It's based on a modified version of the Alberta Health Services tool to which we have applied Ontario design system styling and made a number of functional changes.
-Those changes include but are not limited to:

-- Changed logic and flow of the application to fit the message Ontario Health wanted to convey
-- Changed markup to fit our design and to conform to HTML standards
-- Applied Ontario Design System styling to everything
-- Moved third party assets from CDN links to the static folder included with the app
-- Added handling for browser back/forward buttons
-- Added in-page anchors to aid with analytics
-- Added and tested accessibility features allowing for screen readers and other assistive technologies to be used

-Because the tool is comprised of static HTML/JS/CSS files, it can be hosted anywhere and cached in the CDN for optimum performance.
-We have verified compatibility with a range of desktop and mobile browsers.
-Internet Explorer 10 and higher and Edge (all versions) are supported in addition to more popular browsers.

-## KNOWN ISSUES
+It's implemented using [Gatsby](https://www.gatsbyjs.org/), which is a React-based, GraphQL powered static site generator.
+Because Gatsby compiles into static HTML/CSS/JS, it enables blistering performance and simple deployments.

+Compared to the first two versions of the tool, this version contains many improvements.
+These are the highlights of the improvements:

+- Symptoms are consolidated into a single page and are now selected via checkboxes
+- Each symptom carries a "weight" which is then combined into a symtpom score
+- Most of the content has been separated from the markup and can be managed separately
-- There is a bug in using back/forward buttons on Internet Explorer 10 and 11
+- State management is improved and back/forward buttons work correctly and remember previous state
-- There is an issue with some screen readers with the skip to main content button

-We are working on addressing these issues in the tool and will update the repo accordingly
+- Analytics is greatly improved by adding symptoms and symptom scores to the data layer for Google Tag Manager

+Work on the tool is ongoing and due to its time-sensitive nature, we are prioritizing speed over everything else.
+It's not perfect but we are working around the clock to improve it for better useability and accuracy based on latest medical information we have available.

+## RUNNING

+**NOTE:** You need to have an up-to-date version of NodeJS installed to run this.
+I used 13.3.0 for development but any version higher than 12.0.0 should work.
+You will need to install `yarn` globally using `npm i -g yarn` before being able to run this project.

+To run during development, simply use `yarn develop` command.

+To build production version, use `yarn build`.
+Production build can be served locally using `yarn serve`.